carrot/burrow/README.md

 #### Error

-> Note: `AddError` may be called more than once to indicate multiple errors as could happen with form validations.
+> Note: `AddErrorDetail` may be called more than once to indicate multiple errors as could happen with form validations.

 ```go
 func HomePage(c *echo.Context) error {